vertica/spark-connector/examples/scala/README.md

 ## Running Examples

-First, ensure that the sandbox docker environment is up and running by following these [instructions](/examples/README.md).
+First, ensure that the docker environment is up and running by following these [instructions](/examples/README.md).

 Start by assembling this example project into a fat jar with:
 ```